randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ### 4. Minimal Viable Product
 - ✓ Players can register with a name
-- ⬜ Players can connect via shareable links
+- 🔄 Players can connect via shareable links - In Progress
 - ✓ Basic game screen shows player names
 - ✓ Count and display number of game opens per player
 - ✓ Local data persistence